AWS Glossary

 Common Mistakes

 Mistake 1: Treating Well-Architected as a one-time audit.
-It’s continuous; architecture should be reviewed quarterly as requirements change.
+It’s continuous; architecture should be reviewed as requirements change and at least annually.

 Mistake 3: Not involving all stakeholders.
-Well-Architected reviews require input from engineering, operations, finance, and security.
+Reviews require input from engineering, operations, finance, and security teams — siloing it to one team produces an incomplete picture.

 Related AWS Services